Box of Cockroaches

 - Throw in your cockroaches.
 They prefer to be at 70-85 degrees Fahrenheit.
 They can handle colder temperatures but will not grow very fast.
 Replace the lettuce every week or so, and enjoy your new easy-to-care-for friends!
 In the documents list on the left is a movie of a healthy sustainable cockroach colony.
 You can listen to their pitter-patter at nights when they are most active.

-Important: If live in a cold climate and have indoor heating, you have to be careful as the resultant low humidity will reduce the vitality of the cockroaches.
+Important: If you do live in a cold climate and have indoor heating, you have to be careful as the resultant low humidity will reduce the vitality of the cockroaches.
 We often tape a piece of wet sponge to the side of the cockroach cage in the winter months.
 If you notice your cockroaches making incomplete molts (dying while trying to molt), it's because of the low humidity.